dogrdon/dogrdon.github.io/_posts/2016-03-28-json_stream_jq.markdown

 we would have the scenario as described above that our computer's memory would overload and it would probably freeze up indefinitely <b><a href="#notes">[1]</a></b>.

-Rather, I can use the `--stream` argument.
+Instead, I can use the `--stream` argument.
 Though what jq sees when the data are streamed is a little different.
 I will show the stream equivalent command and then try to explain a little bit of the differences.

 {% highlight shell %}
 zcat < all.json.gz | jq --stream 'select(.[0][1] == "_source" and .[0][2] == "sourceResource" and .[0][3] == "title") | .[1]'